-Researchers in Denmark showed a tyrosine containing supplement promoted fat loss.
+Researchers in Denmark showed that a tyrosine containing supplement promoted fat loss.
 Because the supplement contained several ingredients (including 300 mg of caffeine) it's impossible to know which ingredient caused this result.

-Tyrosine, along with iodine, helps us make thyroid hormone, a well known booster of metabolism.
+Tyrosine, along with iodine, helps us make thyroid hormone, a well-known booster of metabolism.

 Tyrosine also increases dopamine production.
 Dopamine has anti-depressant and anti-stress effects in the body.
 Might another reason for the use of tyrosine be because of this effect?
 In other words, less depressed people might be more likely to go outside and do more physical activity?

 Green tea is common in weight loss supplements because it has caffeine and a compound called ECGC.
 If green tea really works, I think the weight loss effects would be mild at best.
 For more on green tea research see:

 For the record, I like green tea because it's full of antioxidants.
 I often add it to my smoothies.